 Point Roberts Water District No. 4 and the Greater Vancouver Water District routinely monitor for contaminants and constituents in your drinking water in accordance with Federal and State Laws.
-For the year 2014, we conducted forty eight (48) tests for bacteriological analysis.
+For the year 2016, we conducted forty-eight (48) tests for bacteriological analysis.
 All results tested satisfactory.
-Additionally, the Greater Vancouver Water District conducted tests for over 80 drinking water contaminants.